How Much Is Renters Insurance?

 What are your coverage limits?
 Every renters insurance policy has standard coverage limits, which are the maximum amount your policy will pay in case you have a claim.
 Your personal property and liability coverage both offer protection up to two different dollar amounts.

 However, there are options to expand your coverage limits and protect those extra special items you’ve worked hard to acquire that may have value above your limits.
 Perhaps you have expensive electronics or are concerned about injuries on your property — you’ll want to have your agent help you evaluate whether or not extra property or liability coverage may be needed should the unthinkable happen.
-Just remember that extending your coverage limits will impact the rate of your renters insurance premium.
+Just remember that extending your coverage limits will impact the cost of your renters insurance premium.

 Where is the location of your rental?
 The location of your rental may also affect your insurance rate.
 If your area is prone to natural disasters or crime, your renters insurance rate will probably be higher than an area that is relatively safer.